uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Implement the webservice as described in the user stories
 * Provide a webservice interface that is restful
 * Provide a web UI interface that is usable
-* Prove your project by connecting with at least 1 clone of your project.
+* Prove your project by connecting with other teammate's clone of your project.
 (Parts 3-5)
 * Prove your project by connecting with at least 2 other groups.
 (Parts 4-5)
-* Show that you are making a serious effort to connect with at least 4 other groups.
+* Show that you are making a serious effort to connect with at least 3 other groups.
 (Parts 4-5)
-* Prove your project by connecting with at least 3 other groups.
-(Part 5)
 * Make a video demo of your blog (desktop-recorder is ok)
     * Your video may **not** be a part of your presentation.
 * Make a presentation about your blog